johannn53/PORTOF-1/README.md

 Hi!
 I'm Johand and i was an ex marketing with almost 5 years experience.
 But i have 0 knowledge of any IT industry.
 So i quit my comfort zone to challenge myself learn to code.
 Recently i just graduated from a bootcamp with excellent point.

 Here is my personal portofolio project.
 It's far from perfect but i'm proud of it. hopefully some of this can impress you and offer me a job.
-I also put my CV in directory ./uploads
+You can visit my linkedIn for full profile [LinkedIn](https://www.linkedin.com/in/arijohand/).
+Or WhatsApp me on 081389934031.

 I'm familiar with CI/CD, AWS, and heroku(not expert, i have to learn again), but i choose not to use it in this project because last time i got a bills with total charges USD $50++ in less than a month while i have no income.
 But once i got a job i will sure use it so i can keep practicing to make this project awesome!!

-If you're
+#

-The component in this project is:
+## The component in this project is:

 Language: Javascript
 Runtime: NodeJS